Adobe InDesign Files

 Once you're ready to translate the file, create a Job.
+If any content is ingested that should not be translated, you can exclude it from translation, should you need to.
 To get an idea of what the layout and display of the translated file will be, you can download a pseudo translated file.
 From here you can decide if any adjustments are necessary to the source content.

 You can also provide instructions to provide context.
 By attaching a JPG or PDF export of the InDesign document in the original language and providing instructions about the document, you can create an excellent reference for translators to help them understand the context.
 Remember that not all translators can open the IDML file so Smartling strongly recommends that you provide context via instructions.

 Furthermore, applying character limits to strings can help ensure translations are kept to a certain length.